 The problem with this judicial exception to the operation of the Act is that, in many cases, there is no way to tell from the face of a restrictive covenant recorded in the official records that it was “recorded in compliance with a government-imposed condition of a land use approval,” or not.
 The result is there is no way to tell from the face of the official records whether a restrictive covenant has been cut off by the operation of the Act or preserved from operation of the statute by this judicially created exception.
 This is contrary to the intent of the Act, which is to clear ancient defects, restrictions, and encumbrances of record, and threatens to undermine operation of the statute on such restrictions.

 Effect of Proposed Changes: The proposed revision is designed to make clear that the intent of the Act is to cut off all “estates, interests, claims, covenants, restrictions, or charges,” that are recorded in the official records even if they depend on any “zoning, building, or development approval,” unless the restriction or covenant expressly says on its first page that it was accepted by a governmental entity as part of, or as a condition of, any governmentally-imposed condition.
-The proposed revision also makes clear that it will not to alter or invalidate the effect of any local government regulation operating independently of matters recorded in the official records.
+The proposed revision also makes clear that it will not to alter or invalidate the effect of any local government regulation, such as a comprehensive plan, zoning ordinance, land development regulation, building code, development permit, or development order, operating independently of matters recorded in the official records.

 Additional revision to s.
 712.12(1) providing a definition of “covenant or restriction” was required in order to remove the language that excluded limitations “required by a governmental agency as a condition of a development permit.”